DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-09-Were_offering_protection.md

 "He's a recruiter," Elyra said, setting the card down.
 "Malvek's recruiter.
 This is how the Authority operates.
 They identify unaffiliated practitioners, offer oversight, and if you refuse—"

-"Do they what?"
+"They do what?"
 Lina asked.

 "Depends.
 Sometimes nothing.
 Sometimes passive observation.
 Sometimes active containment."
 Elyra's hands were steady, but her jaw was tight.
-"I refused a similar offer eleven years ago.
-Three months later, they tried to force-integrate me with a compliance AI.
-That's what damaged me."
+"I was approached some time after the ritual went bad and I had recovered.
+When I refused to help them..."
+She paused.
+"Let's just say they don't handle rejection well."

 The room went quiet.